 Just like our heart’s job is to pump blood to every single cell, and our lung’s job is to exchange the gases; the job of our kidneys is to cleanse the system and throw out all the toxins.

 All of your body’s blood goes through your kidney for cleansing (continuously throughout the day).
 The toxins are removed during this process and are flushed out through urine.
 Following this, the clean, free of toxins blood is circulated to every organ (including the kidneys).
-This is the normal functioning of our kidneys, which do not need any special herbs or supplements.
-The only thing that is required for this system to work wonderfully is plenty of water, and this is the reason why your doctor tells you to drink 2-3 liters of water each day.
+This is the normal function of the kidneys.
+It will do this without the need for any special herbs or supplements.

 The only time kidneys fail to filter out the toxins is when your kidneys are failing– like in acute kidney injury (AKI) and chronic kidney disease (CKD).
-If this is the case, no amount of “cleansing products” are going to enhance your kidney’s function.
+If this is the case, no amount of “cleansing” is going to enhance your kidney’s function.
 Conditions like these require immediate medical attention as they can be fatal.
 In fact, many herbs and even fruit juices may actually harm your kidneys even more if you have conditions like CKD.

 Not all kidney issues are the same and they don’t have a common solution either.
 Drinking a lot of water may help kidney stones but too much water could be harmful to you if you have CKD.

 If you have major issues like CKD, what you need is regular appointments with your nephrologist and a kidney-friendly diet prepared by a licensed nutritionist.

 Unfortunately, companies don’t need to take the permission of the FDA to put claims on their supplements, and this can sometimes bring products in the market that are downright misleading.
 Sure, the herbs and supplements sold as kidney cleansers may be healthy on their own, but they do not have any effect specifically targeted towards the kidneys.